nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

   prj.conf: components selection and configuration by all boards
 ```

+##### Example.yml

-Note, the board level supported toolchains and build configuration targets shall be recorded in the `example.yml`.
+The board level supported toolchains and build configuration targets shall be recorded in the `example.yml`.

 A typical board example.yml is like